kiwigrid/helm-charts/charts/fluentd-elasticsearch/README.md

 ## Upgrading

-When you upgrade this chart from a version < 2.0.0 you have to add the "--force" paramaeter to your helm upgrade command as there have been changes to the lables which makes a normal upgrade impossible.
+When you upgrade this chart from a version < 2.0.0 you have to add the "--force" parameter to your helm upgrade command as there have been changes to the lables which makes a normal upgrade impossible.